eZmaxinc/eZmax-SDK-csharp/docs/ObjectEzsignpageApi.md

 <a id="ezsignpageconsultv1"></a>
 # **EzsignpageConsultV1**
-> CommonResponse EzsignpageConsultV1 (int pkiEzsignpageID, Object body)
+> EzsignpageConsultV1Response EzsignpageConsultV1 (int pkiEzsignpageID, Object body)

 Consult an Ezsignpage